This easy honey garlic chicken recipe has tender pan fried chicken breasts with a sticky sweet honey garlic glaze. It's fast and simple to make!

 - 1/4 cup chicken broth

 - 1/2 tablespoon lemon juice or apple cider vinegar

 - 1 tablespoon cornstarch

 - Preheat your oven to 400F and move the rack to the top third of the oven.

 - Add the sauce ingredients to a small bowl and whisk them together.
 Set aside.

 - Cut the chicken breasts in half lengthwise so you have 4 thinner pieces.
 Season them with salt & pepper.

-- Add the oil and butter to a skillet over medium-high heat.
+- Add the oil and butter to an oven-proof skillet over medium-high heat.
 Let the skillet heat up for a few minutes.

 - Cook the chicken for 4-5 minutes/side until golden.